dstechenko/myos/README.md

 - Add irq handlers on each core using local timers

 TODOs(backlog):
+- Build armstubs and package config out of the build files
 - Make code/data pages separation
 - Add file systems
 - Separate fork into user/kernel implementations